Thomtotom/smaebeta/README.md

 - [ ] Boss battles - Platformer-style.
 See [Temple](https://theostestrpg.surge.sh/temple.html), but obviously much better.
 - [x] Hostile mobs
 - [x] Massive inventory overhaul, including multiple stacks, stack limits, throw items, trash, stack splitting, and several bugs that popped up along the way.
+- [x] Data on hover / possible recipes / pagination for crafting(Useless because we only have a few recipes, but works) / Recipe on hover (shift).

 ## To do in a long time:
 - [ ] Other worlds: